Justifying1/DSA-Assignment-/doc_6.md

-(b) Description of the Functions Implemented with their purpose
+# Description of the Functions Implemented with their purpose

    To build, maintain, and perform utility computations on the heap the program uses a few modular functions.
 The functions are expected to be reusable, specialized in a particular task, in order to enhance the clarity and maintainability of the code.